 What will Brexit mean for NFU Mutual policies?

-The UK is exiting the EU on 31st January 2020, although there will be a subsequent transition period until 31st December 2020.
+The UK exited the EU on 31st January 2020, although there is now a subsequent transition period until 31st December 2020.
 During this time, the UK will continue to be subject to EU rules while negotiations between the two continue.

 The vast majority of our customers’ policies will not be affected by Brexit.
 Typically NFU Mutual customers insure their homes, farms, cars and much more in the United Kingdom, and customers with insurance policies for these UK risks won’t see any change to their cover.

 A small number of NFU Mutual customers insure risks in the Republic of Ireland which are due to be affected by Brexit.
 We are communicating directly with customers who have any of these policies.

 We will continue to monitor the political and regulatory landscapes closely during the transition period and we will communicate to our customers as soon as we have further relevant information.